 In developing countries 200 million women lack access to contraceptive technologies.
 This results in around half of the pregnancies amongst adolescent women aged 15-19 being unintended.
 Reach partner Quicksand partnered with the international nonprofit development organization FHI 360 to investigate the unmet contraceptive needs of women in developing contexts.
 The goal of this investigation was to set the groundwork for ideation around far-future products and was supported by The Bill & Melinda Gates Foundation.

 The project was conducted over 18-months and utilized human-centred design as a methodology to understand women’s experiences of existing contraceptive methods in Kenya and India.
 Over 350 women and girls were interviewed around both contexts through in-home conversations, focus group discussions, intercept interviews and context visits.
 With the research findings acting as a foundation, Quicksand conducted ideation workshops in both countries with a multidisciplinary group.
 Across both countries over 200 ideas were generated for future research.

 A Sparkle Toolkit to prevent doctors around the world from burning out

 More and more doctors burn out, due to not being able to do what they come to the profession for: caring for patients.
-Committed to this development, our Singapore based Reach partner Fuelfor, in collaboration with Hong Kong based Reach partner Apogee, developed a Sparkle Toolkit for doctors.
+Committed to this development, our Barcelona based Reach partner The Care Lab, in collaboration with Hong Kong based Reach partner Apogee, developed a Sparkle Toolkit for doctors.
 They interviewed doctors in Barcelona within the range of med students to retired surgeons, and understood what their path is from sparkling to sleepwalking at work.
 The Sparkle Toolkit aims professionals to reflect and identify strategies together with their peers to find their way back to sparkling.